wenhfu/FMSQP/README.md

 > Wenhao Fu and Yu‑Hong Dai, *“The Newton framework for potentially infeasible nonlinear optimization: Local convergence and application in a multi-start SQP algorithm”*.

 This repository contains **FMSQP.m**, a MATLAB implementation of a **Sequential Quadratic Programming (SQP)** solver tailored for nonlinear optimization with **inequality constraints only**.
-The method supports **multiple starting points** and uses a **filter technique** to improve global convergence, especially to escape infeasible stationary points or poor local minima.
+The method supports **multiple starting points** and uses a **filter technique** to improve global convergence, especially to escape infeasible stationary points or local minima.

 ---